ulmod/magento-2-xml-sitemap-splitter/README.md

 * Generates and splits XML sitemap for CMS pages, products (out of stock, in stock, review) pages, and categories pages
 * Ability  to split sitemaps by maximum number of URLs that can be included in each sitemap file
+* Generate a separate sitemap for mobile devices
 * Ability to include or exclude product images in the sitemap
 * Ability to show/hide product image title, caption, license, and custom license in the sitemap
-* Generate a separate sitemap for mobile devices
 * Daily email notifications of the XML sitemap generated
-* Configure and manage sitemaps in the admin panel.
 * Generate XML sitemaps via command line (CLI)
 * Generate XML sitemaps automatically via cron job
+* Configure and manage sitemaps in the admin panel
 * Support multi-stores

 <img src="https://www.ulmod.com/media/ulmod/product_content/umxmlsitspl-gen.png">